Olga Dukhovna

 Partners

-• Co-production le Quartz – Scène Nationale de Brest, Au bout du plongeoir & la Coopération Nantes-Rennes-Brest-Rouen - Itinéraires d’artiste(s).
-With the support of the Rencontres chorégraphiques internationales de Seine-Saint-Denis and of the DRAC Bretagne.
-Thanks to CCNRB – Collectif FAIR-E for the studio space.
+• Co-production : Le Quartz – Scène Nationale de Brest ; Au bout du plongeoir & the Nantes-Rennes-Brest-Rouen Cooperation - Itinéraires d’artiste(s).
+With the support of the Rencontres chorégraphiques internationales de Seine-Saint-Denis.
+Thanks to the CCNRB – Collectif FAIR-E for the use of their studio space.

 © Gerard Payelle